Spray Foam Insulation vs. New Windows

 The cost of your windows will vary depending on the contractor you work with, but you should expect to spend at least $1,000 per window.
 You can learn more about window types and costs from The Home Depot.

 Spray foam insulation is also an expensive investment.
 The cost of spray foam will vary by project and product.
 For example, insulating your basement walls may cost more than insulating your attic floor because of greater square footage.
 Attic insulation may also be less expensive because you can choose between open cell or closed cell spray foam for above-grade applications.
-Open cell spray foam is the cheaper of the two insulations.
+Open cell spray foam is the less expensive of the two insulations.
 Basement and crawl spaces are below-grade, which can only have closed cell spray foam insulation installed.

 You can use our guides to learn how to estimate attic and basement spray foam costs.
 In these guides, we use our rates to calculate costs.
 On average, a large basement costs between $3,000 and $4,000.
 Insulating a small attic roof to create a conditioned space would cost approximately $5,000 on average.
 If you'd like a vented attic, you could have the floor insulated instead, costing roughly $3,500.